Hammer toe Diagnosis & Treatment

 To diagnose someone with hammertoe, your podiatrist will need to conduct a thorough examination of your foot.
 Your doctor may even order an x-ray to evaluate the bones and joints of your feet and toes.

-If you would like more information on hammertoes and how to best treat the condition, we recommend you speak with a board certified podiatrist for professional care and advice.
+If you would like more information on hammertoes and how to best treat the condition, we recommend you speak with a board certified podiatrist for professional care and laser toenail fungus removal in Philadelphia.